raid-guild/handbook/docs/proposal-types.md

 Members can make a number of different proposals including:

--   **Membership** - Tributing capital and Requesting new shares to join the DAO
+-   **DAO Token Swap** - Tributing capital and Requesting new shares to join the DAO
--   **Funding** - Tributing Spoils or Requesting funds from the DAO to work on internal projects and improvements
+-   **ERC-20 Token Transfer** - Requesting funds from the DAO to work on internal projects and improvements
--   **Token** -  Request to add support for a new ERC20 token
+-   **Remove Member** - Request to forcibly remove a malicious member through a vote
--   **Trade**  - Request the DAO to swap one asset for another within the War Chest
+-   **Multicall Proposal Builder** - Allows execution of arbitrary calls i.e swapping assets in War Chest
--   **GuildKick** - Request to forcibly remove a malicious member through a vote
+-   **Update Governance Settings** - Change DAO settings (voting period, quorum, etc)
--   **Minion** - A contract that allows execution of arbitrary calls i.e swapping assets in War Chest
+-   **Add Shaman** - Grant DAO permissions to an external contract

 ### Proposal Process

-To submit a proposal, navigate to the [Raid Guild DAO](https://app.daohaus.club/dao/0x64/0xfe1084bc16427e5eb7f13fc19bcd4e641f7d571f) and select “View Proposals” followed by New Proposal.
+To submit a proposal, navigate to the [Raid Guild DAO](https://admin.daohaus.club/#/molochv3/0x64/0xf02fd4286917270cb94fbc13a0f4e1ed76f7e986) and select "Proposals” followed by "New Proposal".

 Select the Proposal Type (described above) and fill in all fields.
 Here are some of the things you’ll want to keep in mind when filling out a proposal.